Skip to Main Content

 Can other types of materials be made available under CDL, such as video and audio files?

-For the purposes of this FAQ, VIVA is specifically referencing the PRINT holdings of libraries.
+For the purposes of this FAQ, VIVA is specifically referencing libraries’ print monograph holdings.

 CDL Mechanisms